 Regardless of what gender you are; you’re looking for overall quality.
 How people treat the space they live in is indicative of the type of people they are.
 If they don’t treat their home with respect, they’re not going to treat you with respect.
 So, as you’ve probably realized by now, unfortunately B-rated movies about college life sometimes aren’t too far from the truth, but thankfully many times they’re just attempts at cheap laughs.
 Still, keep an eye out for any Animal House antics.

 Proximity to the library and the cafeteria should also be very high on your list.
-Again, see how close everything is, and whether or not you would need to use public transportation (keeping in mind crime rate, emergency phones, etc.).
+Again, see how close everything is, and whether or not you would need to use public transportation (keeping in mind crime rate, emergency phones, etc).
 The library is going to be a frequent place of travel for you.
-It’s unlikely that you’ll actually be going there for books a lot of the time, but you will undoubtedly use the space to work and study.
-Whether you’re writing a paper late at night and you don’t want to keep your roommate awake, you need to be in a public space to be more disciplined, or you just need a change in scenery, like it or not you’re going to spend a lot of time in the library.
+It’s true that you’ll actually be going there for books regularly, but you‘ll undoubtedly use the space to work & study too.
+Whether you’re writing a paper late at night and you don’t want to keep your roommate awake, you need to be in a public space to be more disciplined, or you just need a change in scenery, like it or not… you’re going to spend a lot of time in the library.
 So when considering what to look for in a dorm, think about a decent library!

 If it’s unreasonably far for you, consider putting another university as your first choice.
 Notice you’re not being asked to rule it out completely, as there are undoubtedly alternatives you may not be aware.
 Ask your tour guide for alternative work spaces to the library.
 He or she will probably be able to list off four or five without thinking.

-Yep, bathrooms made it on the list again, but this time take note of where the bathrooms are in regards to the rooms.
+Yep, bathrooms made it on the list again, but this time: take note of where the bathrooms are in regards to the rooms.
 Do the bathrooms go by floor, or are they attached to the rooms?
-It’s probably not a big deal to a lot of you, but for some of you, having to get up two or three times in the middle of the night and walk across the hall might be a deal breaker.
+It’s probably not a big deal to a lot of you, so no problem.
+But for some of you, having to get up two or three times in the middle of the night and walk across the hall might be a deal breaker.
 If you’re one of those people, look for a college dorm where the bathroom is attached.
 Don’t let yourself be miserable, and for Pete’s sake, don’t let yourself become one of those ‘no one’s looking’ guys.

 Lastly, let’s discuss laundry.
 Had you thought about it until you saw it just now?
 If not, chances are someone is still doing your laundry for you.
 So if you know washing your clothes isn’t going to be high on your list of priorities, you’re going to want (no, scratch that), you’re going to NEED a laundry room that is close by.